Baste-RainGames/SerializableAction_Unity/README.md

 - Support for parameters with custom types (see Limitations).
 UnityEvent only supports a narrow range of predefined types.
 - A SerializableAction is about twice as fast to Invoke as the same UnityEvent.

+NOTE!
+AOT platforms (ISO, Consoles, anything that uses IL2CPP) are not supported right now.
+The plan is to introduce a fix when IL2CPP for PC becomes available, so I can test the fix.
+Sorry for the inconvenience!

 ## Usage

 SerializableAction is designed to work exactly like UnityEvent.
 You declare a public (or [SerializeField] private) field of the SerializableAction type, assign method(s) to the field in the inspector, and invoke the event at runtime with the Invoke() method.